-Labor Day, celebrated on the first Monday in September, was once observed as a day to acknowledge our nation’s workers, has transcended into a last hurrah and final farewell to summer.
+Labor Day, celebrated on the first Monday in September, once a day in which we acknowledged our nation’s workers, has transcended into a last hurrah and final farewell to summer.

-We take to the shores for a day of sun and surf, or seize the day to gather with friends and family for a finale of backyard barbecues before autumn’s cooling breezes cast the warmth of summer aside.
+We take to the shores for a day of sun and surf, or gather with friends and family for a finale of backyard barbecues before autumn’s cooling breezes cast the warmth of summer aside.
 What images come to your mind while planning this holiday weekend?

 Some children have already gone back to school.
 For others, Labor Day is a prelude to doomsday and the back-to-school dread is imminent.
 Teachers, whose duties commenced in August, are craving a weekend respite from the newest group of precocious pupils in their charge.

-Beach goers baste themselves with the last drop of sun block as they grasp for one more dose of ultraviolet browning, while swimmers dodge waves one more time before the perilous surf of hurricane season threatens.
+Beach goers baste in the last drop of sun block as they grasp for a final dose of ultraviolet browning, while swimmers dodge waves one last time before the surf of hurricane season threatens.
 Beachside bandstands feature the last of their concerts to celebrate summer’s end.

-There are barbecues and picnics in backyards and parks.
-These opportunities give rise to reunions and other gatherings.
-Such outdoor activity is embraced with the faulty notion that temperatures plummet to blizzard conditions the following day.
+There are barbecues and picnics in backyards and parks, giving rise to gatherings and reunions.
+Such outdoor activity is embraced with the faulty notion that temperatures plummet the following day.

 Whatever images come to mind, savor the last of summer’s offerings as you usher out one season to welcome the next.
 Labor Day is the final opportunity to experience summer days as you bid them a fitting farewell.